 After tasting the wines, Tom told Alain he would be willing to help them rebuild the estate from the ground up.
 The two verbally agreed on a partnership, and with Tom's guidance they immediately started converting all 30 hectares to organic viticulture, as well as eliminating all commercial yeasts, additives and excessive sulfur in the cellar.
 Tom also showed Alain the importance of highlighting different terroirs, a lesson that has produced great results.

 Alain, completely reinvigorated, is grateful to have had this second chance.
 The wines being produced today are fresh, elegant and fun to drink.
-It's a pleasure working with them.

 This interview with Alain Carrère took place in his cellar in July, 2012.